ngoquytuan/thietKeHeThongchatbot/rules.md

 Always check and follow these rules before starting anything.
-Always ask me if you feel that any of my requirements conflict with the rules.
+Always ask me if you feel that any of my requirements conflict with the rules.When **writing documents**, always try to use **Vietnamese**, with specialized terms not abbreviated, for example AI.
 Current Checklist:
 #### **Task 2: Design Database Schema**
 - [ ] **Design `documents_metadata` table** with required fields